Bahrain 1920X1080

 Bahrain

-Last updated: March 2023
+Last updated: December 2023

 The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
-Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Annual GDP growth is the five-year average forecast between 2024 and 2028.
 Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.

 Economic outlook